 A new era of the railway has begun for the people of Wales & Borders.

-The innovative and exciting solutions being delivered during this transformative contract, will bring significant benefits to communities and people the length and breadth of Wales.
-It will also create a new standard for the industry as rail services are integrated with infrastructure for the first time.
+KeolisAmey is delivering innovative and exciting solutions during this transformative contract.
+These solutions will bring significant benefits to communities and people the length and breadth of Wales.
+It will also create a new standard for the industry as rail services and infrastructure will be integrated for the first time.

 Speaking at an official launch held at Pontypridd Station, First Minister Carwyn Jones said: “This is an important moment for rail in Wales – indeed for devolution itself.
 Led by Transport for Wales with our partners KeolisAmey this will be the very first ‘made in Wales’ rail service, designed and delivered by the Welsh Government.
 The opportunity to re-design and re-purpose our railway network in Wales is a once in a generation opportunity and I am confident that by 2033 it can be the best passenger rail service in the UK.
-The chance to develop an integrated transport system that encourages economic growth and better supports our public services is supported across all political parties, and the opportunities to develop Metro systems here in South East Wales, in the North East and around Swansea Bay are drawing attention from across the globe.”
+All political parties support the chance to develop an integrated transport system that encourages economic growth and better supports our public services, and the opportunities to develop Metro systems here in South East Wales, in the North East and around Swansea Bay are drawing attention from across the globe.”

-Speaking at an earlier event in North Wales, Transport Secretary Ken Skates outlined some of the many improvements passengers can expect to see in the next few weeks, months and years: “With investment totalling almost £5bn of over the next decade and a half, our network will be transformed.
+Speaking at an earlier event in North Wales, Transport Secretary Ken Skates outlined some of the many improvements passengers can expect to see in the next few weeks, months and years: “Investment totaling almost £5bn of over the next decade and a half will transform our network.
 We have committed £800m to deliver new trains across the network, which by 2023 will see 95% of rail journeys made on new trains.

 Alistair Gordon, Chief Executive of Keolis UK, said: “Today is a very exciting day for Keolis UK, and our long-standing partner Amey, as we begin the journey of transforming rail services in Wales.
 The work that will happen over the next five years and beyond will benefit all of Wales and we are proud to be working closely with the Welsh Government and Transport for Wales to deliver this bold vision.”